saramcel/School_District_Analysis/README.md

   ![New results 1](/Resources/N1.png)

-  - The school district analysis overall numbers are not very different after the removal of the Thomas High School 9th graders.
+  - The school district analysis overall numbers are not very different after the removal of the Thomas High School 9th graders--scores are slightly lowered or not altered at all.
 There are 461 fewer students in the total.

   ### 2. How is the school summary affected?